LIX-shape-analysis/SURFMNet/README.md

 # SURFMNet
-code and data associated with the paper "Unsupervised Deep Learning for Structured Shape Matching"
+Source code and data associated with the ICCV'19 oral paper "Unsupervised Deep Learning for Structured Shape Matching"

 Please first download the data from these links: